 Blood that flows between the chambers of your heart, or out of your heart into the aorta, must pass through a heart valve.
 These valves open enough to allow blood to flow through.
 They then close, keeping blood from flowing backward.

-When these valves do not work well, blood does not flow correctly through the heart to the body.
+When these valves do not work well (become too leaky or too narrow), blood does not flow correctly through the heart to the body.
 This problem may cause heart failure or make heart failure worse.

 Heart valve surgery may be needed to repair or replace one of the valves.